Dynamsoft/barcode-reader-javascript-samples/1.hello-world/README.md

 Read more in the README under "4.read-video-react".

-## Hello World in React with Hooks
+## Hello World in React using Hooks

 Read more in the README under "13.read-video-react-hooks".